 The room or space containing this appliance does not need a permanent, unobstructed air opening.

-If a draught stabiliser is fitted, the air opening should be at least 1350mm2.
+If a draught stabiliser is fitted, an air opening of at least 1230mm2should be provided.
 Due consideration should be given to air requirements for any other appliances in the same room or space.
+Any air opening must be kept clear from blockage or obstruction.